recitativonika/evm-token-creator/readme.md

 - **Randomization and Delays:** Options to randomize the order of chains and wallets, and to add random delays between actions for better transaction management.

 ## Note
-- Costume delay, multiple RPC, costume restart time will added later.
+- Costum delay, costum burn amount, multiple RPC per chain, costume restart time will added later.

 ## Prerequisites